 As part of the team, you will serve with around 55 other volunteers from 20 churches from around South Australia.
 Together you will help 120 young people enjoy camp through games, craft, sport, worship, teaching, small group discussion and a camp concert.

 This 5 day camp is held during the first week of January each year at Cornerstone College, Mount Barker.

 Join a team of young adults who are passionate about seeing South Australian young people know Jesus in a way that changes their lives.
-You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a National Police Check, and complete Child Safe Environments training.
+You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a Working with Children Check, and complete Safe Environments training.
 Find out more about the process in our FAQ section.

 Arrive – afternoon, 4th January

 Leave – 6pm, 9th January (open dinner invitation for all volunteers)

 All leaders are to be trained in Safe Environments.
 We will accept certificates showing you have completed this within the last three years.
 Please forward us a copy.

 Training for leaders will happen later in the year.We will let you know more details soon.

 Please provide a current Working with Children Check.

 Further details regarding training will be communicated upon registration.